-Road travel - benchmark
+Road travel - benchmark:

 Data used to calculate the carbon emissions based on fuel spend data have been taken from the global petrol prices site.
-The fuel price data provided is country specific and provided in the currency of use in the respective country.
+The fuel price data provided is country specific and provided in the respective currency.

 Taxi Travel